-5.3 Why testing is important
+6.3 Why testing is important

+Now that you see that writing tests is simple.
+Let's step back and analyze the situation.
 Unfortunately, many developers believe that tests are a waste of their time.
 After all, they do not write bugs, only other programmers do that.
 Most of us have said, at some time or other: I would write tests if I had more time.
 If you never write a bug, and if your code will never be changed in the future, then indeed tests are a waste of your time.
 However, this most likely also means that your application is trivial, or that it is not used by you or anyone else.
 Think of tests as an investment for the future: having a test suite is quite useful now, but it will be extremely useful when your application, or the environment in which it runs, changes in the future.